JCav23/Project5-PredictiveAnalytics-HeritageHousing/README.md

 ## Heritage Housing Issues

 Welcome to Heritage Housing, a predictive analytics app designed and developed after being requested by a client to investigate a method of predicting house prices in Ames, Iowa.
 The app consists of a Machine Learning UI Dashboard created with Streamlit.
 The various pages explore the business requirements set out by the client including a study of the various data labels & how they correlate against the house sale price.
-It was created using various Python libraries for machine learning, data analysis and daata visualization.
+It was created using various Python libraries for machine learning, data analysis and daata visualisation.

 Along side the dashboard there are multiple Jupyter notebooks outlining all the steps taken during the project from initial data exploration, the correlation study required under the buisness case, and entire workflow for developing a convential machine learning Regression model including data cleaning, feature engineering, modelling, and evaluation.